Parent of WWE and UFC is buying Professional Bull Riders, On Location and IMG for $3.25 billion

 TKO Group also announced Thursday that its board has approved the repurchase of up to $2 billion of its common stock.

-Shares of TKO Group Holdings Inc., based in Stamford, Conn., rose more than 1% before the opening bell.
+Shares of TKO Group Holdings Inc., based in Stamford, Conn., slumped more than 8% in midday trading on Thursday.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.